 Treatment for food poisoning

+Need to make accident claims in Connah’s Quay?
+Or have you had food poisoning and would like to make a claim?
 Obviously you will do everything in your power to avoid food poisoning in the first place, as food poisoning is one of the most unpleasant types of illness you can contract.
-Symptoms such as vomiting and diarrhea alongside excruciating stomach cramps and dehydration mean that food poisoning can make you feel extremely unwell to the point where you may not be able to cope with everyday life.
+Symptoms such as vomiting and diarrhoea alongside excruciating stomach cramps and dehydration mean that food poisoning can make you feel extremely unwell to the point where you may not be able to cope with everyday life.

 With dehydration being an issue you may also find that a really bad bout of food poisoning can lead to you being hospitalised for some time.
 People have even died from food poisoning.
 If you have been poisoned by something, as long as you aren’t suffering too severely you should be able to treat yourself in the following ways: